-If you belong to a group who transferred from the previous Oracle Plan on 1 May 2023 you may have different insurance arrangements than those outlined in this Corporate Insurance Guide.
-You will have been notified in writing of any differences that apply to your insurance (if any).
+If you belong to a group who transferred from the Dell EMC Australia Superannuation Plan on 22 February 2022 you may have different insurance arrangements as outlined in the Corporate Insurance Guide.

 As there's no "one size fits all" with insurance, you have the flexibility to make sure your cover is right for you.
 Australian Retirement Trust offers easy ways for you to change your cover, apply for Additional cover or cancel your cover.
 You have two options available to ensure you and your family are adequately covered.